 The Master of Science in Accounting degree program is a graduate professional program designed to provide advanced, specialized training in accounting.
 The program requires 30 graduate units, with no fewer than 18 in the field of accounting from a variety of courses available through the department.
 The program allows for 12 units of elective material in the area of business including MIS, finance, and economics.
 Individualized programs of study are defined by the student and the adviser.

-The Department of Accounting offers the following degrees:
+The Department of Accounting offers the following programs:

 These programs prepare students for careers such as the independent practice of public accounting, controllership, and general accounting management.